Last updated on August 15th, 2018

 30. In the August of 1982, ‘the highest bridge in the world’ – the Baily Bridge, was built by Indian Army.

-32. More than $6 million are donated in the Vishnu temple in the city of Tirupathi.
+32. More than $6 million is donated in the Vishnu temple in the city of Tirupathi.
 It was built in the 10th century.

 33. Benaras, now known as Varanasi is the oldest continuously inhabited city in the world.
 Buddha had also visited it.